TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 * TOAST IAP can add user information when requesting purchase.
 * User information is set to setDeveloperPayload() method of IapPurchaseFlowParams$Builder.
-* Set user information can be identified as a getDeveloperPayload() method of [IapPurchase] (./iap-android/#iappurchase) returned during unconsumed query and activated subscription query.
+* Set user information can be identified as a getDeveloperPayload() method of [IapPurchase](./iap-android/#iappurchase) returned during unconsumed query and activated subscription query.

 ```java
 String userData = "userData"